 There are plenty of fun ways to keep the whole family active whilst everyone is at home.
 You can take part in workout videos, play games or get outside and explore your local environment and footpaths by either by running, walking or cycling!
 Keeping active as a family is great way to encourage children to be active as well as enjoying a great family experience!
 Remember to aim to get in an average of 60 minutes of physical activity a day for children, 3 hours for under 5's and 150 minutes a week for adults - why not print out our Activity Tracker at the bottom of this page to record your physical activity as a family!

-Find a great selection of useful information and resources for Early Years to keep them active and engaged whilst at home.
+Find a great selection of useful information and resources for Early Years to help keep the little ones active and engaged whilst at home.

 Fun curriculum linked resources to get children moving and having fun while they learn.
-Super Movers provides a range of activities across Key Stage 1 and 2 subjects.
+Super Movers provides a range of activities across Key Stage 1 and 2 subjects to help keep active.

 Tune in to live PE with Joe Wicks every morning at 9am.
 This is ideal for keeping kids active.
 Adults can join in the fun too as the Body Coach keeps us moving in our homes!

-Join Strictly Come Dancing champion Oti Mabuse as she guides you through her home dance classes.
+Join Strictly Come Dancing's Oti Mabuse as she guides you through dance classes.
 A great way to keep kids active and teach parents new moves.

 When it comes to learning cool moves from dance, martial arts and yoga this is the way to go.
 Each 20 or 40-minute class is jam-packed with cool music, fitness moves and fun games!

 LRS Family Activity Tracker V6 (PDF, 708 Kb)